onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I should be your example - example as a service

 It is in the best interest of EVERY nation to align itself with this system to one degree or another

-Islam is nothing more than a viral representation of our tribal and barbaric past

 Syntropic law: don’t negotiate with terrorists